 Few adults think about the role of emotions in life.
-But when a married couple has children and it suddenly turns out that the baby cannot control his feelings, then the parents begin to panic.
+But when a married couple has children and suddenly it turns out that the baby cannot control his feelings, the parents begin to panic.
 In fact, a violation of the emotional-volitional sphere is not such a serious problem if it is detected immediately.
-You can treat such a disorder both on your own and with the help of a qualified doctor.
+You can cure such a disorder either independently or with the help of a qualified doctor.

 Causes

-What influences the formation of the will and emotions of a person?
+What influences the formation of a person’s will and emotions?
 There are two main reasons that can cause a violation.
-One of them is heredity, and the other is the social circle.
-In more detail, the reasons for the violation of the emotional-volitional sphere are discussed below.
+One of them is heredity, and the other is social circle.
+The causes of disturbances in the emotional-volitional sphere are discussed in more detail below.

-• Impressions.
+• Impression.
 If a child does not receive enough impressions and sits at home most of his life, then his development is very slow.
-In order for the psyche to form normally, parents should walk with the child in the yard, show him other children, study trees, and give him the opportunity to play with sand.
-Impressions form a normal nervous system and help the child learn to experience and then control their emotions.
+In order for the psyche to develop normally, parents should walk with the child in the yard, show him other children, study trees, and give him the opportunity to play with sand.
+Impressions form a normal nervous system and help the child learn to experience and then control his emotions.

-• Another reason for the violation of the emotional volitional sphere is the lack of movement.
-A child whose parents do not bother themselves with the development of the child may begin to walk late.
+• Another reason for the disturbance of the emotional volitional sphere is the lack of movement.
+A child whose parents do not bother themselves much with their child’s development may begin to walk late.
 Such inhibition of normal physical development leads to inhibited emotional reactions.
-And some parents tend to understand over time that their child does not walk, but the neighbor's children are already running.
+And some parents tend to realize over time that their child is not walking, but the neighbor’s children are already running.
 Parents begin to catch up, and the child suffers not only physically, but also psychologically.

-• A child can suffer greatly due to the lack of motherly love.
-If a woman does not take her child in her arms, stroke the baby, rock him and sing lullabies to him, the baby will quickly lose touch with his mother.
-Such a child will grow up inferior, as the people say - unloved.
+• A child may suffer greatly due to the lack of maternal love.
+If a woman does not take her child in her arms, stroke the baby, rock him and sing lullabies to him, the baby will quickly lose contact with his mother.
+Such a child will grow up inferior, as people say - unloved.

-Spheres occurs at an early age.
-To understand where the failure occurred, you need to know how the will functions in a normal person.
-The sequence of decision making for all people is as follows:
+Sphering occurs at an early age.
+To understand where the failure occurred, you need to know how the will functions. normal person.
+The sequence of decision-making for all people is as follows:

-• The emergence of an impulse.
-A person is motivated to do something.
+• Emergence of an impulse.
+A person has an urge to do something.

 • Motivation.
-The person considers what she will get when the action is completed.
-Most often, a person receives emotional satisfaction from his act.
+The person considers what he will receive when the action is completed.
+Most often, a person receives emotional satisfaction from his action.

-• Activity tool.
-Not always invented action can be done without additional equipment.
+• Instrument of activity.
+It’s not always possible to do an imagined action without additional equipment.
 Before starting work, you have to find all the necessary equipment.

 • Decision-making.
 The person once again thinks about whether he should carry out his plan or not.